Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Related Works

-\textbf{\textit{Robustness Assessment of DNNs.}} Robustness measures DNNs' reliability.
-Recent robustness evaluation methods focus on adversarial robustness~\cite{carlini2019evaluating}, which refers to the ability of DNNs to maintain performance and provide reliable outputs in the face of various perturbations, noises, and adversarial attacks.
+\textit{Robustness Assessment of DNNs.} Robustness measures DNNs' reliability.
+Recent robustness evaluation methods focus on adversarial robustness~\cite{carlini2019evaluating,brendel2019accurate,croce2020reliable}, which refers to the ability of DNNs to maintain performance and provide reliable outputs in the face of various perturbations, noises, and adversarial attacks.
 For instance, Carlini and Wagner~\cite{carlini2017towards} constructed three adversarial attack methods to evaluate the robustness of defensively distilled networks.
 Madry et al.~\cite{madry2017towards} proposed a Projected Gradient Descent (PGD) attack to assess the adversarial robustness of DNNs from the robust optimization perspective.
-PGD employs testing accuracy as an estimation to evaluate the model's robustness.
-Croce and Hein~\cite{croce2020reliable} further proposed two extensions of the PGD attack to address the problem of overestimating robustness in PGD.
-Yu et al.~\cite{yu2019interpreting} qualitatively interpreted the adversarial vulnerability and robustness of DNNs and proposed a quantitative metric for the model-intrinsic robustness evaluation by measuring the model's prediction divergence.
-Brendel et al.~\cite{brendel2019accurate} combined decision-based boundary attack with the gradient-based adversarial attack to achieve fast and accurate robustness evaluation.
 This paper employs a dense adversarial attack technique to measure adversarial robustness.
 Regarding the robustness metrics, in addition to measuring the robustness using the performance metric (i.e., \map), we further calculate the robustness score concerning \uqms{s}.